IRATI/stack/README.md

 **NOTE**: Please notice that before loading the shim-eth-vlan module, any VLAN interfaces used by IRATI must be created and up.

-To load the IRATI kernel modules, just call the load-rina-moduels script:
+To load the IRATI kernel modules, just call the load-rina-modules script:

     $ ./load-irati-modules